2019 Festival Dates:

 Matthew Schneider, a K-12 NYS licensed music educator, is the Founder and Director of the SummerStrings!
 RockFest.
 A graduate of Oberlin Conservatory and Purchase College Conservatory of Music, Matthew served as Principal Bassist with the Knoxville Symphony Orchestra, Brooklyn Symphony Orchestra, Aspen Music Festival, Cape May Music Festival and the Spoleto Music Festival.
 He has performed extensively throughout the United States at venues including the Blue Note, The Apollo Theater, Merkin Hall and Carnegie Hall in New York City.
 In addition, Matthew performed on commercials for the John Stewart Show, Nickelodeon Channel and National Public Radio.
 Since moving from Brooklyn to Sea Cliff with his family in 2003, Matthew has focused primarily on music education.
 He taught orchestra and jazz band in the Long Island public schools for ten years while simultaneously pursuing post-graduate studies in Modern Psychoanalysis.
 In 2013, Matthew founded Sea Cliff Music to further his work in music education and maintains a thriving private teaching studio.

 Josh Epstein is an improvisational cellist and teacher based on Long Island.
 As a classically trained musician, he has attended the Killington Music Festival, NYSSSA, and the C.W.
 Post Chamber music festival, receiving the Rex Chao Memorial Award from the latter.
 He has performed in esteemed venues such as Carnegie Hall, NJPAC, and SPAC, as well as in eastern Europe and Argentina.
 While earning his degree in Performance at the SUNY Fredonia School of Music, he found a deep love for free improvisation, and continues to play and teach improvisation on Long Island.
-This will be Josh's fourth season teaching cello at the Festival.
+This will be Josh's fifth season teaching cello at the Festival.